-All MRA exams use a contrast agent that will be injected through an intravenous line (IV).
-The contrast material most commonly used for an MRA exam is called gadolinium.
+Your physician may order the MRI with or without a contrast agent depending on your diagnosis.
+If contrast material is used, it will be injected through an intravenous line (IV).
+The contrast material most commonly used for an MRI exam is called gadolinium.
 Because gadolinium does not contain iodine, it can be used safely in patients with contrast allergies.
-Please inform the technologist if you are pregnant as contrasted exams are not preformed during pregnancy.

 Please be advised of the following information before receiving any contrast agent.
 If you are diabetic please consult your physician as to any special instructions concerning your diabetes prior to the test.
 If you are age 40 or older or a diabetic; you will need labs drawn prior to your contrasted exam.
 Please consult your physician in regards to these labs.
+Please inform the technologist if you are pregnant as contrasted exams are not preformed during pregnancy.